 If you visit /blog, you’ll see all the published blog posts/articles.

 Content monetization is a part of blogging.
 Content publishers across the platforms earn by showing ads on their websites.
 These days showing ads is not as simple as it once was.
 Page load time and ad spots are the keys to making more money.

 WordPress themes provide easy ways to show ads at important places.
-In case your theme does not support enough ads spots, use the ads manager plugins available in the WP plugins repository.
+If your theme does not support enough ads spots, use the ads manager plugins available in the WP plugins repository.

-So if you are thinking to start your blogging career, it is best to start with WordPress.
+So if you are thinking of starting your blogging career, it is best to start with WordPress.